Photoreception involves the transduction of energy into electrical energy.

 Rhodopsin doesn’t differentiate between different wavelengths of light, so it only allows for black and white vision.

-Like rods, cones also have folds of cell membrane that form disks, but unlike rods which are shaped like a cylinder, the outer segment of a cone is shaped like an ice cream cone.
+Like rods, cones also have folds of cell membrane that form disks, but unlike rods which are shaped like a cylinder, the outer segment of these photoreceptors is shaped like an ice cream cone, which explains the name.